indeedeng/harbor-container-webhook/README.md

 deploy/charts contains a helm chart which can deploy the harbor-container-webhook.

+# Contributing

+We welcome contributions!
+Feel free to help make the harbor-container-webhook better.

+# Code of Conduct

+harbor-container-webhook is governed by the [Contributer Covenant v1.4.1](CODE_OF_CONDUCT.md)

+For more information please contact opensource@indeed.com.

 # License

-The harbor-container-webhooks is open source under the [Apache 2](LICENSE) license.
+The harbor-container-webhook is open source under the [Apache 2](LICENSE) license.